-Over the last six years, we’ve helped around 130 young people aged 18 to 26 years, to access the training and work they need in order to gain employment and live an independent life.
+Over the last six years, we have helped around 130 young people aged 18 to 26 years, to access the training and work needed to gain employment and live an independent life.
 There is a great need in Romania for this kind of holistic approach to support for young people.